Improved Constraints on the 21 cm EoR Power Spectrum and the X-Ray Heating of the IGM with HERA Phase I Observations: Analysis Pipeline Validation with Simulations

 Separately from our end-to-end simulations, we also repeat two tests of signal loss performed in \citet{Aguirre_2022} that were used in \Ha{} to correct the final power spectrum measurements (see \autoref{sec:correcting_bias}).
 The first is the effect of coherently time-averaging LST-binned visibilities from 21.4\,s to 214\,s before cross-multiplying interleaved visibilities to form power spectra.
 This is done by interpolating mock EoR-only visibilities onto the 21.4\,s grid of the final LST-binned data set, forming pseudo-Stokes I, and then either forming power spectra directly or forming power spectra after coherently averaging to a 214\,s cadence with rephasing as described in \autoref{sec:pipeline_overview}.
 If we take the result with 21.4\,s integrations to be loss-free, which it should be to a good approximation, then we find a 1.2\% signal loss for Band 1 and a 1.5\% signal loss for Band 2 (see \autoref{fig:validation_tavg_signal_loss}).

 It is not surprising that the signal loss should be slightly higher for Band 2, since the primary beam is smaller at higher frequencies and the rephasing of visibilities before averaging cannot account for the changing beam-weighted sky.
+Likewise, if we were to open up additional degrees of freedom in our signal loss correction, we would likely find that this decoherence depends on baseline length and orientation---baselines that fringe more quickly should see more loss here.
+Since we are using the same weighting of baselines here as in analysis of the real data, the overall loss estimate should be correct to first order.
+Therefore, because the overall signal loss is quite small, it is not necessary to further complicated the signal loss correction by making it baseline dependent.
 Regardless, these values are consistent with the 1\% loss figure used in \Ha{} and calculated in \citet{Aguirre_2022}, which did not separate out the two bands.

 The second specialized test is to examine the impact of crosstalk subtraction (described above in \autoref{sec:pipeline_overview} and \autoref{sec:xtalk_updates}).
 The crosstalk subtraction algorithm devised in \citet{Kern2019}, demonstrated in \citet{Kern2020a}, and employed for \Ha{} removes power near fringe-rate zero.
 The maximum extent of this removal in fringe-rate space (\autoref{eq:xtalk_frate}) is designed to keep signal loss at the $\sim$1\% level.
 To measure this effect, we interpolate to get one data set per epoch with foregrounds, mock EoR, and crosstalk injected, but no noise or calibration errors.
 To this data set we apply our final flagging mask, inpaint, subtract cross-talk, LST-bin the four epochs together, form pseudo-Stokes visibilities, coherently time-average, and then form power spectra.
 We spherically average those power spectra over baselines using the same noise-based weights as were applied to the data.
 In \autoref{fig:validation_xtalk_signal loss}, we compare those per-time-step power spectra to mock EoR-only power spectra with the same averaging performed.
 We take a median over delay up to 4000\,ns, the highest delay in the crosstalk subtraction SVD, to produce a single bias estimate per LST and per band.
 As \Ha{} argues, we expect the crosstalk subtraction bias to scale-independent.